NIH SUMMER INTERN SCIENCE SKILLS BOOT CAMP

 Thursday, June 30, 2016.
 9:00 am - 4:00 pm.
 FREDERICK CAMPUS.

-We recommend that all Boot Camp students register for "Creating and Presenting Dynamic Posters" on July 8, 2015.
+We recommend that all Boot Camp students register for "Creating and Presenting Dynamic Posters" in July, 2016.
 Students attending Boot Camp should also watch the Webinar on Reading a Scientific Article on the OITE online resources Web page.
-Finally, students are encouraged to register for a Summer Intern Journal Club (registration will open in early May 2015).
+Finally, students are encouraged to register for a Summer Intern Journal Club (registration will open in early May 2016).

 - If you already have research experience, please attend a session of "Planning a Successful NIH Summer Internship" instead of Boot Camp.

 - If you have little or no research experience, please attend the Science Skills Boot Camp instead of "Planning a Succesful NIH Summer Internship".
 Do NOT attend both.

 - Your Institute/Center may also offer an orientation.
 Contact your Summer Coordinator for information and be certain to attend!

-For more information, please contact Dr. Ella Klenke.
+For more information, please contact Dr. Virginia Meyer.